 You can get these jewelry findings at bead stores or all over Etsy.com in the supplies section.

-You have read this article tutorials with the title How to add clasps to friendship bracelets.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2012/10/how-to-add-clasps-to-friendship.html.
+with the title How to add clasps to friendship bracelets.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2012/10/how-to-add-clasps-to-friendship.html.
 Thanks!

 No comment for "How to add clasps to friendship bracelets"